ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-20-AmazonInterview.md

 Speed matters in business.
 Many decisions and actions are reversible and do not need extensive study.
 We value calculated risk taking.
 提出權衡的過程.-> 連結到Customer osbssesion

-## Tell me the time when you face the difficult situation and had different solution
+## Tell me the time when you face the difficult situation and had different solutions?
+Talk about which solution you choice.
+S: Not lucky to have
+T
+A:
+R:

+S: Test drive with friends and having
+T:
+A:
+R:

 ## Question
 - Tell me about a time you needed to get information from someone who wasn’t very responsive.
 What did you do?